NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Precognate.md

   - name: ""

   - name: "Instinct Driven"
     desc: " (occult) For mindless creatures, precognates are highly adaptive and use unusually complex tactics.
-However they still have a predictable routine: unless their prey already has a negative condition (such as Prone or Grabbed), precognates' first hostile action each turn is to use Athletics to Grapple or Trip in order to hamper their prey.
+However they still have a predictable routine: unless their prey already has a negative condition (such as [[undefined]] or [[undefined]]), precognates' first hostile action each turn is to use Athletics to [[undefined]] or [[undefined]] in order to hamper their prey.
 Multiple precognates hunting together always select different targets if possible.
 If its divinations become inactive, such as in an antimagic field, a precognate wanders aimlessly and takes no other actions until its divinations return, and with them, its instincts."

 abilities_mid:
   - name: ""
   - name: "Predictive Measure"
-    desc: "`pf2:r` (occult) **Trigger** A creature attempts to target the precognate, or attempts to include the precognate in an area of effect\n**Effect** The precognate Steps or Strides.
+    desc: "`pf2:r` (occult) **Trigger** A creature attempts to target the precognate, or attempts to include the precognate in an area of effect\n* * *\n\n**Effect** The precognate Steps or Strides.
 The triggering creature can select another action if the precognate is no longer a valid target, or if the precognate moves out of the area."

 attacks:
   - name: ""